cqjtumathai/HUIR/README.md

 ## Training

-The recommended hyperparameters for Baby, Sports, and Clothing are provided in:
+The recommended hyperparameters for ciao, douban, and flickr are provided in:

 ```text
 src/configs/model/PA2PD.yaml